 CBRE's multi-billion-dollar global supply chain is critical to our success.
-We require all our suppliers to provide services in a responsible manner.
-We have a zero-tolerance approach to modern slavery and are committed to consistently reviewing and strengthening our processes and systems to minimize the risk of human rights infringements anywhere in our supply chain.
+We require all our suppliers to provide services in a responsible manner and we conduct supplier screening on environmental, social and governance criteria.
+We have a zero-tolerance approach to modern slavery and are committed to consistently reviewing and strengthening our processes and systems to minimise the risk of human rights infringements anywhere in our supply chain.

-This is CBRE Group, Inc.'s sixth annual statement relating to Modern Slavery and covers the reporting period of January 1st, 2021 to December 31st, 2021.
-This statement has been written in accordance with the requirements of the UK Modern Slavery Act 2015 ("The Act").
+This is CBRE Group, Inc.'s seventh annual statement relating to modern slavery, and covers the reporting period of January 1st, 2022, to December 31st, 2022, in accordance with the requirements of the UK Modern Slavery Act 2015 ("The Act").
 The Act requires that businesses with a turnover of more than £36 million disclose information regarding their policies and actions over the financial year to eradicate modern slavery and human trafficking from their operations and supply chain.
-This statement applies to CBRE's UK businesses with a reporting obligation under the Act, but also provides commentary on CBRE Group's global efforts to address the risk of Modern Slavery and Human Trafficking in our supply chain.
+This statement applies to CBRE's UK businesses with a reporting obligation under the Act, but also provides commentary on CBRE Group's global efforts to address the risk of modern slavery and human trafficking in our supply chain.